achwie/otto-coding-challenge-spring/README.md

 # My approach

 The obvious thing is that we need to parse a tree structure and transform it.
 I decided to use the visitor pattern here, since it's a good fit for this kind of problem (see package `achwie.challenge.otto.core.node`).
 While the parent filter was quite straight forward, the sorting by field names was more tricky.
 I wanted this to be flexible and not hardcode field names.
 I also wanted to make it work with numbers and strings alike so I had to get a little creative here (see `PropertyComparator`).
 Since I wanted all of this to be testable with simple unit tests I started coding without any container environment and only added the spring-stuff at the very end which worked very well.

+For the Docker environment, the build environment (see `docker/build`) builds the project and stores an executable JAR in a Docker volume.
+The volume can then be mounted into a container with a JRE and be run in there (see `docker/runtime`).
+Convenience script for building and running the Spring application are provided (`docker/build.sh` and `docker/run.sh`).